Carson-Spaniel/Smart-Dash-Interface/readme.md

 This Python script creates a Smart Dash Pygame interface for a landscape 4.3-inch display.
 It utilizes Pygame for graphics rendering and OBD-II for vehicle data retrieval.

+## Disclaimer
+Most of the pictures still capture the overall design of the dash, but the readme has not been fully updated recently.
+Please read the version updates to see what is new since the last full readme update.

 ## Needs

 - A Bluetooth OBD-II adapter